-- Provide insight on the design of the proposed community. - Illustrate how the design of Green Ginger has regard for the policies and design strategies that are outlined in the following overarching planning and urban design documents: - The North Oakville East Secondary Plan - The North Oakville Master Plan (Appendix 7.3 August 13, 2007) - The North Oakville East Urban Design and Open Space Guidelines - The North Oakville Sustainability Checklist - The North Oakville East Trails Plan - The North Oakville Proposed Zoning Standards - Liveable By Design Manual-Urban Direction for Oakville - Provide a consistent approach to the design of both the public and private realms in the creation of an attractive, pedestrian-scaled and cohesive neighbourhood with a distinct visual identity.

-The purpose of these Urban Design Guidelines is to provide an urban design vision and design guidance for the Green Ginger Subdivision by addressing the nature, intensity and quality of development in both the public and private realms.
-This guideline document complements work already carried out in the Liveable By Design Urban Design Manual (LBDM), an Urban Design Direction for Oakville and will form a portion of Part B for the LBDM.
+- Provide insight on the design of the proposed community. - Illustrate how the design of Green Ginger has regard for the policies and design strategies that are outlined in the following overarching planning and urban design documents: - The North Oakville East Secondary Plan - The North Oakville Master Plan (Appendix 7.3 August 13, 2007) - The North Oakville East Urban Design and Open Space Guidelines - The North Oakville Sustainability Checklist - The North Oakville East Trails Plan - The North Oakville Proposed Zoning Standards - Liveable By Design Manual-Urban Direction for Oakville - Provide a consistent approach to the design of both the public and private realms in the creation of an attractive, pedestrian-scaled and cohesive neighbourhood with a distinct visual identity. - Provide an urban design vision and design guidance for the Green Ginger Subdivision by addressing the nature, intensity and quality of development in both the public and private realms.
+This document complements work already carried out in the Liveable By Design Urban Design Manual (LBDM), an Urban Design Direction for Oakville and will form a portion of Part B for the LBDM.